togwand/nixos/README.md

 9. Test different app launcher and file browser (lack of features on current ones)
 10. Keep working on hyprland desktop (check useful utilities page and awersome hyprland repo)

+## Modules
+Nix overlays, options, etc

+### home-manager
+Includes all my home-manager programs configurations, with options added for modularity

+TODO:
+1. Add the options and test with different environments

+### scripts
+Overlays with the writeScriptBin writer, one overlay per language

 ## Scripts
-Code not written in nix used as inputs for a nix overlays + writeScriptBin module
+Executable and portable* code not written in nix

+* Not technically portable as the shebang is declared in a module

 #### shell-manager
 An interactive shell command manager

 TODO:
+1. Better git options and aggregate its commands into functions
-1. Upgrade help section and add manpage/documentation
+2. Upgrade help section and add manpage/documentation
-2. Make prettier somehow
+3. Make prettier somehow

 #### nixos-installer
 An interactive NixOS installer